Do You Like Cyber?, 2017. Site-specific sound installation with three robotic parametric speakers. Variable dimensions.

-Do You Like Cyber? is a sound installation composed of three or more parametric speakers attached to the ceiling and the walls of an exhibition venue.
+Do You Like Cyber? is a sound installation composed of three parametric speakers attached to swiveling robotic arms.
 Parametric speakers are similar to lasers in that they radiate sound in a single focused direction – as opposed to conventional speakers, which spread the sound in all directions.
 Additionally, the sound bounces off hard surfaces such as walls, creating virtual sound sources and making it difficult to detect its origin.

 Complete list of messages used by Ashley Madison’s bots included in the sound installation: